nativ3ai/H1DR4-cli/README.md

 Watch tasks execute a full H1DR4 query using all available tools (search, RSS, reasoning, etc.).
 Each interval retrieves only new items for the requested tickers, keywords, or sources.
-Results are deduplicated, evaluated against the configured impact threshold, and alerts are emitted only when the analysis meets or exceeds that level.
-The watcher also flags any 0x‑style contract addresses it discovers.
+Results are deduplicated, evaluated against your provided criteria and impact threshold, and alerts are emitted only when the analysis meets or exceeds that level.
 If the chat interface is open, output is printed directly in the terminal; otherwise, the daemon attempts to open a new terminal window to display the alert.

 ### Managing MCP Servers